uzh-bf/klicker-uzh/apps/office-addin/README.md

-# Klicker UZH PowerPoint Content Add-in
+# KlickerUZH PowerPoint Content Add-in
-This repository contains the Klicker UZH content add-in for Microsoft PowerPoint
+This repository contains the KlickerUZH content add-in for Microsoft PowerPoint

 ## Local development using npm